j-k/number-pairings/readme.md

 ## Limitations

 - There are no overflow checks.
 Since the `z` is always in the order of a multiplication of `x` and `y` the library only works up to some numbers.
 There are no warnings given.
 - There are other possible number pairings that could be included (e.g. [Gödel numbering](https://en.wikipedia.org/wiki/G%C3%B6del_numbering)).
-Some of them are not "dense", i.e. there are numbers not used by any pair.
+Some of them are not "dense", i.e. more than one pair may encode a number.
 Here the focus is on dense pairings.

 ## Further links